vipulnaik/diet-exercise-health/profile-information/health-profile.md

     fortification in my almond milk), continuing with the supplementation is the safe choice for now.

-* 2 daily vegan omega-3, with one from Freshfield and one from sapling
+* 3 daily vegan omega-3, with 1.5 from Freshfield and 1.5 from sapling
+  (one of each with first meal and one across both with second meal, alternating between them by day)

-  * Based on non-ideal omega-3 test results in both June 2021 and September 2024, I increased my supplement daily dose from 1 softgel to 2 softgels.
+  * Based on non-ideal omega-3 test results in both June 2021 and September 2024, I increased my supplement daily dose from 1 softgel to 2 softgels; in November 2025, I increased further to 3 softgels.
 The blood test results, particularly for DHA, actually were worse in the test done in December 2024 after the dose increase.
 However, I think that the plasma test has some issues, particularly since I stop supplementation for two days prior to the test.
 A red blood cell test (such as [this](https://omegaquant.com/3-reasons-to-measure-omega-3-levels-in-red-blood-cells/)) would be ideal, but it requires a self-draw and is more of a hassle.
 If doing plasma testing in the future, I plan to not pause